Uninsured Motorist (UM) Coverage:

 Under-Insured Motorist (UIM) Coverage:

-Underinsured motorist coverage steps in when you’re in an accident with an at-fault driver whose liability limits are too low to cover the damage or medical expenses.
+Underinsured motorist coverage steps in when you’re in a car accident with an at-fault driver whose liability limits are too low to cover the damage or medical expenses.

 Personal Injury Protection (PIP) Coverage: